Soprano Cornet Malcolm Usher

 In 1996 Helen joined Boldon Colliery band and had spells on both Soprano and Principal Cornet before joining Fishburn Band in 1998 on the front row.

 Helen is also the Band's treasurer.

 She is married to our Soprano Cornet player, Malcolm.

 Jayne joined the Band in August 2007 having formerly played with several local bands including Langbaurgh, Lingdale and North Skelton bands.

 Jayne is a very proactive member of the committee.

 She is married to our Bass Player Trevor, and they have 2 children, Wizz (Trombone player) and Elliot (Uni-cyclist extraordinaire)

 Audrey's playing career started with Horden Colliery Band (where her Grandad, Bill Buckley was conductor and her Uncle, Fred Buckley was on Solo Euphonium).
 After spells with Blackhall Colliery and Head Wrightson Works Band (Middlesbrough Brass) she joined her husband, John, at Fishburn Band in 1988.

 Highlights include winning the Championship Section of the Northern Area contest in her first year with Fishburn and having the opportunity to compete with the best at the Royal Albert Hall.

-Audrey is a member of the Committee and enjoyed the experience of recording the Band's two CD's and working alongside Brian Hillson and his team from B & H Sound Services.
-Audrey also holds the negatives of that infamous first outing by the Fishburn Band 'skinny dipping team' - what power!
+Audrey is General Secretary of the Band and enjoyed the experience of recording the Band's two CD's and working alongside Brian Hillson and his team from B & H Sound Services.